 Minerals Found In Banana

 Bananas have vital minerals like potassium and manganese.
-Though these minerals have immense contributions to our body, they do not do such wonders with turtles.
+Though these minerals have immense contributions to our bodies, they do not do such wonders with turtles.

 So, in a nutshell, bananas do not have the necessary vitamins or minerals for turtles.